netukorg/netukweb/netuk1.md

 The first NetUK conference will take place at [IET London: Savoy Place](https://savoyplace.theiet.org/).
 This is an in-person conference, however the event will be streamed live.

-Our conferences is a place where like-minded professionals can meet, share best practices and new innovation, learn from challenges and success stories, knowledge share with new entrants into the networking community, and forge new connections.
+Our conferences are a place where like-minded professionals can meet, share best practices and new innovations, learn from challenges and success stories, share knowledge with new entrants into the networking community, and forge new connections.

 ## Who Should Attend?

 Anyone who is an active participant in Internet operations and the peering community at large.
 We particularly encourage new entrants, junior engineers/ team members and students to join.

+See the list of [current participants >>]({% link participants.md %})

 ## How to Register